civiform/docs/docs/governance-and-management/project-management/on-call-guide/README.md

 CiviForm's dependencies are mostly listed in the [`build.sbt` file](https://github.com/civiform/civiform/blob/main/server/build.sbt).
 Dependencies in here are retrieved by [sbt](https://www.scala-sbt.org) (CiviForm's build tool) from the [Maven Central Repository](https://search.maven.org), which is where you can check to see if new versions are availabe.
 Additionally, there are some dependencies managed as [sbt plugins here](https://github.com/civiform/civiform/blob/main/server/project/plugins.sbt).
 These dependencies must be checked at their individual project pages for updates.

 CiviForm relies on [renovate bot](https://github.com/renovatebot/renovate) to automatically detect new versions of dependencies and create pull requests to update them.
 It is the on-call engineer's responsibility to review and merge these pull requests as they come in. **Do not simply approve and merge every pull request renovate bot creates.** While in most cases passing CI checks indicates the change is acceptable, that not always the case and more diligence is required ([here's an example](https://github.com/civiform/civiform/pull/2130#discussion\_r834714183)).
 Be sure you understand what is being updated before approving.
 If need be, get in touch with the broader engineering team to help evaluate a given PR.
+For PRs that break tests, add the "needs-triage" label to the PR so Exygy can prioritize fixing these issues.

 **Do not merge terraform-related dependency updates without first manually exercising the code, we do not have automated tests for terraform/deployment configuration.** Feel free to close related PRs and file issues for performing the upgrade.